-RUs and authorised applicants seeking access to the network must enter into a track access contract to cover the full scope of the intended operations, before those operations may begin.
-This is required to deliver the minimum access package as set out in EU Directive 2012/34/EU, in relation to the main rail network.
+RUs seeking access to the network must enter into a track access contract to cover the full scope of the intended operations, before those operations may begin.
+This is required to deliver the minimum access package as set out in the Access, Management and Licensing Regulations, in relation to the main rail network.
 RUs seeking access to stations or light maintenance depots that they do not operate themselves will need to enter into separate access contracts with the relevant station or depot facility owner (unless those facilities are exempt from the access provisions of the Railways Act 1993 by virtue of The Railways (Class and Miscellaneous) Exemptions Order 1994).